LevelsFR/cobblemon-realms-wiki/pokemons-guides/gen-list2/gen_4.md

 ### 🗝️ How to Obtain

-To obtain Palkia, you must find the [Spear Pillars](https://wiki.cobblemon-realms.com/mods-guides/legendary_monuments/overworld_world#colonnes-lances).
-It is a huge Greek-style temple where it is possible to obtain [Dialga](https://wiki.cobblemon-realms.com/pokemons-guides/gen-list2/gen_4#dialga) and [Palkia](https://wiki.cobblemon-realms.com/pokemons-guides/gen-list2/gen_4#dialga) and [Palkia](https://wiki.cobblemon-realms.com/pokemons-guides/gen-list2/gen_4#dialga) and [Palkia](https://wiki.cobblemon-realms.com/pokemons-guides/gen-list2/gen_4#palkia).
+To obtain Palkia, you must find the [Spear Pillars](https://wiki.cobblemon-realms.com/mods-guides/legendary_monuments/overworld_world#spear-pillars).
+It is a huge Greek-style temple where it is possible to obtain [Dialga](https://wiki.cobblemon-realms.com/pokemons-guides/gen-list2/gen_4#dialga) and [Palkia](https://wiki.cobblemon-realms.com/pokemons-guides/gen-list2/gen_4#palkia).

 Once in front of the [Palkia Pedestal](https://wiki.cobblemon-realms.com/mods-guides/legendary_monuments/pedestals), use a `Red Chain` to summon a **level 70 Palkia**, with **2% chance of it being Shiny**.

 You will also receive a `Lustrous Orb` after using the pedestal.
-By combining it with the two other Orbs and a `Celestial Flute`, you can craft the `Azure Flute`, allowing you to obtain [Arceus](https://wiki.cobblemon-realms.com/pokemons-guides/gen-list2/gen_4#arceus).
+By combining it with the two other Orbs and a `Celestica Flute`, you can craft the `Azure Flute`, allowing you to obtain [Arceus](https://wiki.cobblemon-realms.com/pokemons-guides/gen-list2/gen_4#arceus).

 ---